-<It's what we call the manner in which a spell-weaver can break down someone's mental defenses in an instant.> Lykos put a finger on the top of the mounted soldier's head, as if pointing him out, before returning his hand to the underside of the bowl. <None of our magic users have been able to figure out exactly how it's done, but it seems the blood of the victim and one of your seashells is needed.
-Once the blood has has been smeared on a seashell the victims falls under the spell-weaver's control.>
+Lykos paused, as if surprised by this interruption, then continued: <It's what we call the manner in which your spell-weavers can break down someone's mental defenses in an instant.> He put a finger on the top of the mounted soldier's head as if pointing him out, before returning his hand to the underside of the bowl. <None of our magic users have been able to figure out exactly how it's done, but it seems the blood of the victim and one of your seashells is needed.
+Once the blood has been smeared on a seashell the victims fall under the spell-weaver's control.>

-<Too weak to take on so many opponents at once, Vita fell back.> The sculpture of Vita took off across the branches and the warriors below gave chase. <Her flight lasted for an hour, halted when she ran into Euthymia and Ligeia, who had been stationed as first defense by Euripides.
+<Too weak to take on so many opponents at once, Vita fell back.> The sculpture of Vita took off across the branches and the warriors below gave chase. <Her flight lasted for an hour, halted when she ran into Euthymia and Ligeia, who Euripides had stationed as the first line of defense.
 The battle that followed was long and bloody.>

 <Euripides realized an execution after a successful rescue would lose him the favor of his warriors.> The sculpture of Vita had backed away, her head bowed, while the sculpture of Euripides turned so it could keep an eye on both Nikon and the crowd behind him. <Clever as he was, he immediately announced that Aelius had been pardoned and that a feast would be held in Nikon's honor that very night.>